Thank you so much for stopping by! I feel honored that you’re here. Here are some things you should know about me:

 You Can Bond with Me Over a Passion for:

 Spicy ethnic food, cooking, living abroad, drinking freshly roasted coffee (or home roasted in our case, thanks to my coffee snob husband), minimalism, running, discussing cross-cultural, race or social justice issues, or figuring out how we’re supposed to reconcile the life of Jesus with our right now lives.
 I’ve been accused of being a “friend collector” in the past, so I am always open to one more.

 I Often Wish I Lived in Another Country

 This blog reflects a lot of my angst over God’s perceived call on my life and His actual call on my life.
 Many of my posts wrestle with my re-entry journey back after moving back from China.

 You can read our love story here, but here I’ll just say that God brought me more than I deserved and more than I asked for in a man.
-I’m married to an audio book narrator/voice actor who is self-employed and records in a studio in our basement (which is a huge challenge when you have two little people who are constantly trying to clatter around above his studio).
-He is so selfless, encouraging and affirming and is truly my best friend.
+I’m married to an audio book narrator/voice actor who is self-employed and records in a studio in our basement (which is a huge challenge when you have three little people who are constantly trying to clatter around above his studio).
+He is selfless, encouraging and affirming and is truly my best friend.
 We’re self-proclaimed goof-balls, so our children pretty much have no chance.

 Strangers Tell me I Have my Hands Full

 I have a two-year-old daughter, four-year-old son and a baby boy.
 I’m staying home with them right now, though I was an elementary and middle school teacher in previous years.
 Most days I adore being a mom, but there are days when I focus more on what I’m missing than what I’m gaining, so this blog is also a fight to enjoy the gifts Jesus has laid in my hands right now.
 And they really are precious little stinkers.